Azure/KAN/README.md

 # Get Started
 Follow [this document](docs/tutorial/setup-guide.md) to get started in minutes.

+> [!NOTE]
-Please note!
-The experiences in this repository should be considered to be in preview/alpha.
+> The experiences in this repository should be considered to be in preview/alpha.
 Significant portions of these experiences are subject to change without warning.

 # How It Works